digitalbricklayer/techteapotcom/src/content/posts/wordpress-bad-behavior-hack-scare.md

 The Bad Behavior plug-in author very quickly patched the problem.
 So all we had to do was install the patch and everything was back to normal.
 Phew! :wink:

-All software has problems/bugs, what <em>really</em> counts is how diligently the authors diagnose then fix the problem.
+All software has problems/bugs, what *really* counts is how diligently the authors diagnose then fix the problem.